Medically reviewed by Katelyn Hagerty, FNP

 In patients with type 2 diabetes, cells don’t respond normally to insulin; this is called insulin resistance.

-Early diagnosis and treatment are key to getting your diabetes under control.
+The key to getting your diabetes under control is discovering it early and treating it immediately.
 This will also aid in reducing further severe hair loss from the disease.

 Hair growth takes place in a cyclical model that has three stages: growth phase (anagen), regression phase (catagen) and resting phase (telogen).